Morgan Stanley may sell commodity stake to Qatar: CNBC

 But with a deepening role in illiquid cash markets and physical assets through subsidiaries TransMontaigne Inc and Heidmar Inc, Morgan's division has also become a weight on the bank's capital base as it faces credit pressures.
 And new regulations threaten to limit its advantage in trading physical commodities, long its strong suit.

-Speaking earlier this week to CNBC, Morgan's chief financial officer, Ruth Porat, said they "look at commodities as an ongoing" business, but could "never say never" about outside investment, the business news station reported.
+Speaking earlier this week on CNBC, Morgan's chief financial officer, Ruth Porat, said they "look at commodities as an ongoing" business, but could "never say never" about outside investment.

 Enlisting a cash-rich investor to help buoy a commodity trading division would be unusual on Wall Street, although there is some precedent for joint ventures.